JetBrains/guide/site/webstorm/tips/paste-from-history/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 With WebStorm, you can quickly access your clipboard history with *Ctrl+Shift+V/Cmd+Shift+V* and paste any of the recent items copied there into an opened file.
----